home-assistant/home-assistant.io/source/_integrations/nest.markdown

 ## Media Source

-The Nest [Media Source](/integrations/media-source) platform allows you to browse clips for recent camera events.
+The Nest [Media Source](/integrations/media_source) platform allows you to browse clips for recent camera events.
 Home Assistant is not intended to be a Network Video Recorder (NVR) platform, however, basic support for capturing recent events is supported.

-See [Device Access: Supported Devices](https://developers.google.com/nest/device-access/supported-devices) for details on Image Support for various devices in the API.
-Not all cameras support event snapshots, and the Nest Doorbell battery camera supports 10-frame video clips for events.
+The table above describes which devices support event image snapshots or 10-frame mp4 video clips for recent events.

-The Nest media source only displays the most recent event for each camera at the moment.

 ## Manual Pub/Sub subscription